emirror-de/emirror-de/README.md

 ## 👋 About Me

-I'm a **senior software engineer** with over **15 years of IT experience**, passionate about creating robust, efficient, and maintainable software solutions.
+I'm a **senior software engineer** with over **15 years of IT experience** and a **Master's degree in Navigation and Environmental Robotics**, passionate about creating robust, efficient, and maintainable software solutions.
 Since early 2020, I've specialized in **Rust programming**, developing high-quality open-source libraries and tools that prioritize performance, safety, and developer experience.

+My unique background combines **cutting-edge software engineering** with **scientific research experience** from polar expeditions to Antarctica, oceanographic data processing, and autonomous underwater vehicle navigation.
+This diverse expertise enables me to tackle complex technical challenges from multiple angles.

-My journey spans across multiple programming languages including HTML, CSS, PHP, JavaScript, C++, C#, and Python, giving me a comprehensive understanding of software development across different paradigms and ecosystems.
+My journey spans across multiple programming languages including Rust, JavaScript, Python, C++, C#, MATLAB, PHP, Java, and Delphi, giving me a comprehensive understanding of software development across different paradigms and ecosystems.

 ## 🚀 Core Expertise